 - Partnership skills grow, “You lead, I’ll follow”.

-- Enjoy the indescribable sensation of you and your partner moving as one.
+- Enjoy the sensation of you and your partner moving as one.

-- Increase companionship and a sense of belonging as you mingle with others who share your interest in becoming better dancers.
+- Increase companionship and a sense of belonging as you mingle with others who share your interest in becoming better at social dancing.

 - Reconnect with your partner.
-Great for new parents and empty-nesters.
+In fact, this is great for new parents and empty-nesters.